Logan-Martin/Fan_Project_Engineering_2/README.md

  ### June4thNotebook

-We have officially started fabricating and should be done by June 9th.
+We have officially started fabricating and should be done by June 9th. ( small notebook, but everything was kind of already done. )

  ### End-Result